Inland Rail is a once in a lifetime project supporting local jobs and opportunities for businesses and communities along

 Anna Wyllie, Economic Business Development Manager, Parkes Shire Council

 The construction of Inland Rail is supporting a range of local job opportunities such as earthmoving plant operators, designers, engineers, schedulers, railway track workers, and labourers.

 “If we add 10 jobs… just through the construction part of Inland Rail, we actually get 27 jobs as a result.
 That’s because it multiplies out, and it increases our output by twice that amount.
 When we look at the value adding that those new jobs bring, it’s nearly three times.
 That’s just construction.”

 Susan Benedyka, Hume Regional Development Association

 In December 2018, ARTC launched its Indigenous Participation Plan.
-The Plan outlines how ARTC will maximise Indigenous employment during construction and operation of Inland Rail, and in maximising the participation of Indigenous businesses in the freight supply chain.
+The Plan outlines how ARTC will maximise Indigenous employment during construction and operation of Inland Rail, and maximise the participation of Indigenous businesses in the freight supply chain.